chirip4/momentum-predictor/README.md

-# Momentum Ppredictor: Balanced Ensemble Model for Bybit Futures
+# Momentum Predictor: Balanced Ensemble Model for Bybit Futures

 This project implements a **momentum trading predictor** for Bybit Futures, focused on the **1h timeframe** (adaptable).
 It includes automated OHLCV data fetching, feature engineering, and an ensemble of ML models optimized for class balance.